awslabs/privacy-preserving-xgboost-inference/README.md

 This package requires python>=3.8.
 Install the dependencies with

- - python -m pip install -r requirements.txt
+ - python -m pip install .

 This command installs the dependencies in a specific order.